blankworker1/BITCYCLE/README.md

 ## Joining the Ride

-10 slots are available.
+For this first event there are 10 rider slots are available.
 Entry is permissionless - no application or approval needed.
 Claiming a slot requires a Lightning payment.

 ### Two Entry Paths

-**âš¡ Simple Path**
+**Simple Path**
 - Choose a username
 - Set a PIN (6 digits)
 - Pay the entry fee via Lightning invoice (any wallet)
 - Slot confirmed, profile created

-**ðŸ”‘ Sovereign Path**
+**Sovereign Path**
 - Connect an Alby browser extension (NIP-07 Nostr wallet)
 - Sign a challenge  your private key never leaves your device
 - Pay the entry fee via Lightning invoice